valerieding/Happiness-Map-App/README.md

 ## 3) A brief tutorial about how to use your software
+See the Installation Guide for instructions on setting up and running the server on your localhost.
+When you go to your browser and connect to localhost:8000, you will be taken to the home page, which has the happiness map of campus.
+You can use the navigation drop down menu to change pages.
+On the Vote page, you can vote and indicate your location through location services (only on some browsers), through clicking on the map, or through selecting a building/region from the dropdown menu.
+Not all locations will be available through location services or the map functionality.
+On the Message Board page, you can post messages, sort the message display, filter messages by location, and react to messages.
+The Campus Map page takes you back to the home page where you can see the happiness map.
+The My Stats page can show you some interesting visualizations, but note that My History will only be available when you have logged 3 or more votes, and remember that you can only vote so frequently without overriding your previous vote.

 ## 4) If you know certain inputs are not well handled by the software and should not be tried by users, list these inputs.